MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

     > [!NOTE]
     > If you have Microsoft 365 Multi-Geo, you must run this command for each of your geo-locations.

-## View and manage restricted access for site
+## View and manage restricted access control for site

 SharePoint Administrators or Global Administrators can view and manage restricted access control on a Microsoft 365 group connected site as follows: